Garaio-REM/remcloud-message-bus-api/letting_context.md

 ### Letting.Tenancy.Created

-**NOTE:** New tenant fields have been added to be consistent with the GraphQL API.
+**NOTE:** New tenant fields have been added to be consistent with the GraphQL API, these include (fullName, type, dateOfBirth, type, allphoneNumbers, allEmails & postalAddress)
 Also note that the logic for the preferred phoneNumber and email fields has also changed to be consistent with the GraphQL API (the preferred value is now based on the person type).

 | Field                                      | Type     | Content / Remarks                                         |
 | ------------------------------------------ | -------- | --------------------------------------------------------- |